 Chief Executive Officer

-Paul Jansen (1967) graduated at the University of Amsterdam in computing science and philosophy (both cum laude).
-At Philips Research he was computer scientist in the field of compiler construction and domain-specific languages.
+Paul Jansen (1967) graduated from the University of Amsterdam in computing science and philosophy (both cum laude).
+At Philips Research he was a computer scientist in the field of compiler construction and domain-specific languages.
 After a brief stay at Atos Origin and QA Systems, he founded TIOBE Software in 2000.
 Paul Jansen is the driving force behind the definition of the TIOBE Quality Indicator (TQI) and the famous TIOBE index that is published every month.Connect to Paul Jansen on LinkedIn